-DreamHost vs WordPress.com – Which Is The Best Choice For Hosting A WordPress Website?
+DreamHost vs WordPress.com – Which Is The Best Choice For Starting A WordPress Website?

 DreamHost and WordPress.com both really simplify the process of launching a WordPress website.
 And, if you’re on a budget, you’ll be pleased to know they have some very affordable plans, with WordPress.com even having a free option.

 However, while they’re both good choices for most people, there are some major differences between these two services that you should be aware of.

 In this comparison, I’ll explore the best and worst aspects of these two hosts, while also highlighting their main differences.
 You’ll also find out which host is the fastest when I share the results from the performance tests I carried out with the paid Pingdom service.

 ↪️ Note: Looking for WordPress hosting?
 If so, here’s another post of ours you may also be interested in that takes a look at The Best Cheap/Value WordPress Hosting Services.

 If you’re planning to start a new website and want to know if you should choose WordPress.com or DreamHost, this comparison will help you to make an informed decision.